ObjectModules/deploy/Mapping.md

 * Eat is the process
 * Exit point
 ```
-See that all of the process is unique.
-Nothing is repeated.
-See that each process has a different assignment, each of them hold a unique task.
-None of them is meaningless.
+See that each of the process has a different assignment, each of them hold a unique task, none of them is meaningless.
+Most important thing here is that _nothing is repeated_.

 `Just do the way they want.
 Not of what you think.`
 #What's Next